mlflanagan/hello-world/README.md

   git branch
 - Combine add and commit steps with: git commit -am "commit message"
-- After merging and deleting the update-readme branch, clean up your local repo
+- After merging and deleting the update-readme branch, clean up your local repo:
-  with:
+   - Option 1:
+      - rm -rf update-readme
+      - git clone ssh://git@hgithub.com/mlflanagan/hello-world to get a fresh copy
+   - Option 2:
      - git checkout main to make the main branch active
       - git pull to merge the remote changes with the local main branch
       - git branch -d update-readme to delete the update-readme branch in the local repo